-2.2.1 The certification and documentation requirements for Type C Contingent Assets are set out in paragraphs 38-43 of the Contingent Asset Appendix.

-2.3 Requirements as to the Purchaser as Employer's Associate

-2.3.1 The purchaser of the Type C Contingent Asset must be an Employer's Associate, as defined in paragraph 4(7) of the Contingent Asset Appendix.
-See paragraph 5.7 of Part 2 of the Contingent Asset Guidance for further information.

-2.4 Recognition for levy purposes

-- 2.4.1 Where there is more than one Type C Contingent Asset, the values are simply added together for the purposes of the levy. - 2.4.2 Full details of how Type C Contingent Assets are recognised for levy purposes can be found at paragraphs 17 and 18 of the Contingent Asset Appendix.

-2.5 New Type C

-2.5.1 A new Type C(i) agreement executed on or after 18 January 2018 must be on the new standard form, and all the requirements for a new Contingent Asset will need to be met.

-2.6 Recertification

-- 2.6.1 Provided it is executed on the 2017/18 recognised standard form before 18 January 2018, the submission of a Type C(i) Contingent Asset which is on the same terms as, and replaces, the previous recognised arrangement (under the "evergreen" provisions) which is due to expire should be treated as a recertification rather than as a new Contingent Asset. - 2.6.2 The Re-execution Requirement (see paragraph 4(16) of the Contingent Asset Appendix) does not apply to Type Cs for the levy year 2019/20.
-The Board reserves the right to change its position on this in future levy years (for example, in order to require re-execution onto the January 2018 standard forms where levy credit is sought).

-2.7 Variations to the January 2018 standard forms

-2.7.1 We consulted on the January 2018 standard forms towards the end of 2017.
-A number of stakeholders came to us with comments after that consultation had closed.
-In particular, a number of drafting comments were raised as part of the 2019/20 Levy Consultation.
-After having considered the drafting comments, we decided they do not require a republishing of the standard forms, but we are including the following guidance to assist schemes and their advisers when considering variations to the standard form.
-Fundamentally, though, it remains for schemes and their legal advisers to satisfy themselves that any changes to the standard form are not of a materially detrimental effect on the rights of the trustees
+- 2.2.1 The certification and documentation requirements for Type C Contingent Assets are set out in paragraphs 38-43 of the Contingent Asset Appendix. - 2.3 Requirements as to the Purchaser as Employer's Associate - 2.3.1 The purchaser of the Type C Contingent Asset must be an Employer's Associate, as defined in paragraph 4(7) of the Contingent Asset Appendix.
+See paragraph 5.7 of Part 2 of the Contingent Asset Guidance for further information. - 2.4 Recognition for levy purposes - 2.4.1 Where there is more than one Type C Contingent Asset, the values are simply added together for the purposes of the levy. - 2.4.2 Full details of how Type C Contingent Assets are recognised for levy purposes can be found at paragraph 18 of the Contingent Asset Appendix. - 2.5 New Type C - 2.5.1 A new Type C(i) agreement must be on a standard form published on the Board's website on or after 18 January 2018 and still current as at the date of execution, and all the requirements for a new Contingent Asset will need to be met. - 2.6 Recertification - 2.6.1 Provided it is executed on the 2017/18 recognised standard form before 18 January 2018, the submission of a Type C(i) Contingent Asset which is on the same terms as, and replaces, the previous recognised arrangement (under the "evergreen" provisions) which is due to expire should be treated as a recertification rather than as a new Contingent Asset. - 2.6.2 The Re-execution Requirement (see paragraph 4(16) of the Contingent Asset Appendix) does not apply to Type C Contingent Assets for the Levy Year 2022/23.
+The Board reserves the right to change its position on this in future levy years (for example, in order to require re-execution onto the standard forms published in January 2018 and thereafter where levy credit is sought). - 2.7 Variations to the standard forms - 2.7.1 The most recent set of standard forms was published in January 2021 and should be used for all new contingent assets entered into after that date.
+It remains for schemes and their legal advisers to satisfy themselves that any changes they make to the standard form are not of a materially detrimental effect on the rights of the trustees

-Pension Protection Fund

-(see paragraph 3.2 of Part 1 of the Contingent Asset Guidance (General) for more information) and we do not expect to routinely see significant departures form the standard form.
+(see paragraph 3.2 of Part 1 of the Contingent Asset Guidance (General) for more information) and we do not expect to routinely see significant departures from the standard form.

 - 2.7.2 Example 1.
 Paragraph 2(b) of the Type C standard forms which does not permit the Issuer to investigate Demands.
 We do not consider that the drafting has any bearing on the Issuer's ability to investigate whether a demand is fraudulent.
 We understand that some Issuers may prefer to make this caveat for fraud express in the agreement. - 2.7.3 Example 2.
 Type C standard form and Requisite Rating.
-This just refers just to the credit rating.
-We understand that some issuers that are sureties may have a "insurer financial strength" rather than a credit rating. - 2.7.4 Example 3.
+This refers to the credit rating.
+We understand that some issuers that are sureties may have an "insurer financial strength" rather than a credit rating. - 2.7.4 Example 3.
 Type C standard form and definition of Acceptable Financial Institution.
 We understand that some sureties may be FCA regulated and approved only.